Licenser/jsxd/README.md

 * If the key is a non existing object `integer` it will create an array.
 * If the key is a non existing object `binary` it will create an object.
-* If a array index is given that isn't existing yet it will padded with `null` values.
+* If an array index is given that isn't existing yet it will padded with `null` values.

 ```erlang
 [null, <<"value">>] = jsxd:set(1, <<"value">>, []).